phreakadelle/unicorn/README.md

 Dedicated Mail Account to retrieve the Images.

 # Cronjob
-The "mail2dropbox.php" should be executed via Cronjob to import the mails on a frequent basis
+The "mail2dropbox.php" should be executed via Cronjob to import the mails on a frequent basis.
+It also does the housekeeping and moves old items to a different folder.